codeigniter4/docs-update/docs/extending/composer_packages.md

 ## Preparing Development Tools

 There are many tools that help ensure quality code.
 So you should use them.
-You can easily install and configure such tools with [CodeIgniter DevKit](https://github.com/codeigniter4/devkit).
+You can easily install and configure such tools with <a href="https://github.com/codeigniter4/devkit" target="_blank">CodeIgniter DevKit</a>.

 ### Installing DevKit